ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 To normalize temporal spacing, we assigned scalar values in $[0, 1]$ to each template.
 Given the nonlinear spacing in postnatal development, we applied a logarithmic transform to the raw time values prior to normalization.
-P56 was assigned a span of 28 postnatal days to reflect known developmental dynamics, which improved the temporal distribution of integration points (Figure
-\ref{fig:convergence}, right panel).
+Within this logarithmic temporal transform, P56 was assigned a span of 28 postnatal days to reflect known developmental dynamics (i.e., in terms of modeling the continuous deformation, the morphological changes between Day 28 and Day 56 are insignificant).
+This improved the temporal distribution of integration points (Figure \ref{fig:convergence}, right panel).

 Optimization was run for a maximum of 200 iterations using a 2020 iMac (3.6 GHz 10-Core Intel Core i9, 64 GB RAM), with each iteration taking $\sim6$ minutes.